Baking soda has got to be one of the most versatile ingredients you’ll find.

 If you don’t clean it regularly, all that nasty stuff goes back to your hair every time you use it.
 Experts recommend washing the hairbrush once a week, but if you don’t have time, try to do it at least once a month.

 To properly clean, you’ll need a pen, scissors, a clean toothbrush, a teaspoon of shampoo, a teaspoon of baking soda and water.

 2. Whitens Teeth

-What's the brand am I talking about?
-It's Arm and Hammer’s Advance White toothpaste.
+What’s the brand?
+It’s Arm and Hammer’s Advance White toothpaste.

 It turns out that sodium bicarbonate (the other name for baking soda) is a mild abrasive that when mixed with equal parts water removes surface stains from teeth that will make it appear whiter.

 Some folks have taken it to the next level and claim that mixing it with strawberry or lemon can thoroughly clean teeth.

 But scientists have warned against using these recipes.
 A great example would be Dr. Oz’s mixture of strawberry and baking soda.
 It may not be safe because strawberry contains citric acid that could potentially erode teeth.